hyusetiawan/flash_cards/README.md

 # Flash Cards
 Simple, animated, and imageless flash cards using HTML/CSS/jQuery.
-Forked, to add unopico $state capability so the flash cards can be shared.
+Forked, to make the app more data oriented approach and add unopico $state capability so the flash cards can be shared.

 ## Run Locally
 1. install the gem dependencies in the Gemfile